This is the first of five articles:

 I believe there is a musical correlation to the Scripture’s view of Man.
 Most people can easily recognize how rhythm affects the body.
 Rhythm makes us want to dance or tap our foot.
 Harmony, however, makes us feel something in our souls.
 When there is a harmonic change in the music, we emotionally feel the change.
 When a minor chord is played, we connect the emotion of ‘sadness’ to it, while a major chord represents ‘happiness’ to us.
 Melody, however, is distinctly different from both rhythm and harmony, providing a sense of meaning and direction to the lyrics, rising and falling to convey a message more transparent than the ‘feeling’ of harmony.
 Melody correlates to the human spirit.

 Through observing the condensed musical history given above, starting with the Gregorian chant of the early Catholic monks, music was almost exclusively melodic in church worship.
 Then, harmony and instrumentation began to be added through the Renaissance and Reformation periods.
 ‘Classical’ music used counterpoint (or melodic harmony) in the 19th and early 20th Centuries.
-Subsequently, Jazz predominantly used harmony in the mid-20th Century.
-Then Rock came on the scene with rhythm at its core, yet with guitar-strumming harmony still in place, while modern Rap and Screemo relinquish melody and most harmony altogether, relying predominantly on rhythm.
+Subsequently, Jazz mostly used harmony in the mid-20th Century.
+Then Rock came on the scene with rhythm at its core, yet with guitar-strumming harmony still in place, while modern Rap and Screemo relinquish melody and most harmony altogether, relying almost solely on rhythm.